vinnieOrdobas/CI-MS4-Piratini-coffee-roasters/assets/docs/testing.md

 - Users can login via the user icon (for desktop users) or in the side menu (for mobile users) via the login link.
 That takes them to their profile page.
 - Users can logout via the user icon (for desktop users) or in the side menu (for mobile users) via the logout link.
 That logs them out of the store.
-- Users can recover their password by clicking
+- Users can recover their password by clicking "Forgot password" - user will be prompted to enter login details.

 **Receive email confirmations**